 Typically, adjustable dumbbells’ weight starts from 10 – 120 pounds weight in between them.
 Alternatively, you can opt for fixed weights if you are starting out or just focus on one area of body workout.
 If ask me, I would go for adjustable free weights for budget and space reasons.

-My Thoughts: Which One Is A Better Workout Kettlebell Or Dumbbell?
+My Final Thoughts: What Is A Better Workout – Kettlebells Or Dumbbells?

-I would say that both are great workout tools and have their own advantages, again in terms of your training goals.
+I would say that both are great workout tools and have their advantages in terms of your training goals.

 The kettlebell can be a serious anaerobic workout if we know how to swing or snatch properly.
 It’s just that many people are not aware or joke about its major benefits on their bodies.
 They are great for hip and hinge movements!

 Dumbbells are a more traditional workout to build muscle, size, and strength.
-I mean when you enter a gym, you will mostly see the free weights section with trainers concentrating on doing their working out, just workout, not mingle around.
+I mean when you enter a gym, you will mostly see the free weights section with trainers concentrating on doing their workout, not mingling around.
 That’s how they progress through different weight resistance.

-For newbies in fitness training and going for muscles building, go for the dumbbell – the muscle-building tool.
+For newbies in fitness training and going for muscle building, go for the dumbbell – the muscle-builder tool.

 If you are kind of advanced level and have weeks of experience in fitness, searching for more excitement and challenges in workouts, aim for the high-intensity workout with kettlebells.